 - Explain that teams are responsible for describing and sketching their sample.
 Encourage students to describe their observations using familiar vocabulary; however, use no food terms.
-For example: "The outer layer is a thin coat of light brown material containing cream or tan colored round chunks" (i.e., chocolate candy bar coating that contains peanuts).
+For example: "The outer layer is a thin coat of light brown material containing cream or tan colored round chunks" instead of “chocolate candy bar coating that contains peanuts”.
 Student descriptions need not be exactly like the provided descriptions.
-In fact their descriptions may be far more detailed than the short descriptions provided, which are in geologic "Field Note" form.
+In fact their descriptions may be far more detailed than the short descriptions provided, which are in geologic field note form.

-- When students have finished sketching and describing their samples, have them pair their sketch, description and sample with the "Field Notes."
-Emphasize that their observations will not be exactly like the "Field Notes."
-They will likely try several matches before they have the accurate paring.
+- When students have finished sketching and describing their samples, have them pair their sketch, description and sample with the field notes.
+Emphasize that their observations will not be exactly like the field notes.
+They will likely try several matches before they have the accurate pairing.
 Throughout this step, the teacher will verify correct pairs.

-- When they have found the "Field Note" that describes their sample, students should place their sketch, description and sample next to the correct "Field Note" description.
-Reward the students by allowing them to eat the reserved part of the candy or other treat.
+- When they have found the field note that describes their sample, students should place their sketch, description and sample next to the correct field note description.
 If students have difficulty finding the description of their candy bar, then the teacher should encourage them to interact with other groups for help.